 How long do these house sits last?

 Some people only look for a house sitter for a weekend, others are going away for half a year, to spend the winter in their summer house in the Caribbean.
 Most offers are for a few weeks, coinciding with the average time of a vacation.
+A lot of people want to get away for Christmas, and who can blame them?

 I prefer to stay for several months, particularly if I have to fly somewhere.
 When I am already in the area, I am also open to shorter assignments.